 If you’ve ever searched for custom pins, you’ve probably seen both “enamel pin” and “lapel pin” thrown around.
-Are they the same thing?
-Kind of.
-But not exactly.

 Let’s break it down together.